-Employees in Germany care most about their pension plan because the state pension alone is insufficient.
-In addition, Germany is facing a serious demographic crisis, which is why the German “pay as you go” pension system needs to be supplemented.
+Germany is facing a serious demographic crisis, as a result of which the German “pay as you go” pension system needs to be supplemented.
+Employees in Germany therefore care most about their pension plan because the state pension alone is insufficient.
 Hence the reason why company pension benefits are the most popular supplemental benefit in the country.

 When in Germany make sure to order a good Bavarian beer!